Article

 Starting marijuana use at a young age means the drug is more addictive due to how teenage brains work.
 Teenage brains seek out strong sensations and are often willing to take more risks than adult brains, a combination that could lead to a higher use of drugs.
 Heavy marijuana use can also make teens more likely to become addicted to other substances, particularly opioids, later in life.

 With the growing popularity of vaping, marijuana can become even more accessible to teens.
-A new study found that nearly 1 in every 11 middle and high school students have smoked marijuana using e-cigarettes.
+A 2018 study found that nearly 1 in every 11 middle and high school students have smoked marijuana using e-cigarettes.

 Dr. Atkinson warns that vaping marijuana has unique risks.